-In high school I was a much more enthusiastic host than I was a cook.
+In high school, I was a much more enthusiastic host than I was a cook.
 And my mom was the opposite.
-But somehow I roped her into letting me invite over all my nerdy horse friends (and their parents) to the apartment we were renting in Lake Placid.
-We were up there for a weeklong show, and since I assumed that everyone else ate as well as I did at home, I figured my peers would be craving a home cooked meal by day 3 and wanted to hide my closeted raging competitiveness by having them all over dinner.
+But somehow I roped her into letting me invite over all my nerdy horseback riding friends (and their parents) to the apartment we were renting in Lake Placid.
+We were up there for a weeklong show, and since I assumed that everyone else ate as well as I did at home, I figured my peers would be craving a home cooked meal by day 3.
+That, and I probably thought it would further hide my closet competitiveness by having them all over dinner.

 My mom had very few appliances in her kitchen (no food processor or mixer to speak of) so it never occurred to her that there might be a shortcut, or that chopping the ginger instead of grating it would probably be acceptable considering we were making an industrial sized batch of chicken with industrialized ingredients sourced from a store that was pretty much the opposite of the health markets where my mother normally shopped.
 But instead she earned many mommy martyr points, staying up until midnight grating ginger until her knuckles we raw, while I rested my delicate pony wrangling hands and got some beauty sleep.